-Patient isolation tied to dissatisfaction with careSeptember 18th, 2013 in Health /
+Patient isolation tied to dissatisfaction with careSeptember 18, 2013 in Medicine & Health / Health

 Patient satisfaction has an increasing impact on hospitals' bottom lines, factoring into Medicare reimbursement of hospital care.
 A new study finds patients placed in Contact Precautions (Contact Isolation) were twice as likely to report perceived problems with care compared to patients without Contact Precautions, placing the common infection control practice at odds with hospital interests.
 The study was published in the October issue of Infection Control and Hospital Epidemiology, the journal of the Society for Healthcare Epidemiology of America.

 Contact Precautions are routinely used in hospitals to prevent the spread of drug-resistant bacteria between healthcare workers and patients.
 Healthcare workers are required to use disposable gowns and gloves for all patient contact when a patient is in Contact Precautions.